-

 Revolutionising immune health

-The centre, co-led by WEHI and the Royal Melbourne Hospital, will bring together leading Australian and international researchers with a shared mission to transform how we research and treat the immune system.
-Our goal is to accelerate discoveries into the underlying features and markers of immune health, to identify disease causes early and target appropriate treatment.
+The centre, co-led by WEHI and the Royal Melbourne Hospital, brings together leading Australian and international researchers with a shared mission: to transform how we understand, diagnose and treat immune-related diseases.

-The centre is funded by an initial commitment of up to $100 million over 10 years – one of the largest and longest running philanthropic partnerships in Australian history.
+The centre is funded by a landmark commitment of up to $100 million over 10 years – one of the largest and longest philanthropic medical research partnerships in Australian history.

 The Snow Centre for Immune Health has a global mission to improve the lives of people with immune diseases, using a new approach to immune health.